AnnahGerletti/redo-tutorial/README.md

-# ReduxSimpleStarter Tuturial from Udemy
+# ReduxSimpleStarter Tutorial from Udemy
 #### Tutorial by StephenGrider

 Link to the Udemy tutorials (https://www.udemy.com/react-redux/)?